dylanfried/transcription-machine/context.md

 - Shareable project URLs for collaboration with teachers
 - Persistent storage (local or cloud-based)
 - YouTube or Spotify integration (if licensing/logistics allow)
+- **Timeline zoom in/out** - Adjust granularity to show more or less detail per page width
+- **Timeline overview/mini-map** - Quick navigation to different parts of longer audio files

 ## Architecture ✅ IMPLEMENTED